Nicole Brown Simpson: Early relationship

 Brown met American professional football player, actor, and media personality O. J. Simpson in 1977, when he was 30 and she was 18.
 At the time, she was waitressing at The Daisy, a nightclub in Beverly Hills, California.
 They began dating while Simpson was still married to his first wife, Marguerite Whitley, who was then pregnant with their daughter Aaren.
 Simpson and Whitley divorced in March 1979.
 "Before we had separated in 1977, Nicole would drive by the house or check to see if his car was there," Marguerite later said in an interview with Barbara Walters in 1995.
 "She would call many times and say that she was Cathy Randa, who's O.J.'s secretary.
 So I knew who she was.
 I didn't actually know her personally."

-In the June 3, 2024 issue of People, Brown's older sister Denise revealed that Simpson was occasionally hostile towards Nicole even during the early days of their relationship, including on one occasion in 1977 after she and her family had gone to upstate New York to attend a Buffalo Bills game that Simpson was playing in.
+In a 2024 People interview, Brown's older sister Denise revealed that Simpson was occasionally hostile towards Nicole even during the early days of their relationship, including on one occasion in 1977 after she and her family had gone to upstate New York to attend a Buffalo Bills game that Simpson was playing in.
 According to Denise, he "flipped out" during this occasion, after seeing Nicole kiss a mutual male friend on the cheek and "had her in the upstairs bathroom crying.
 He said, 'You embarrassed me.'"

-Brown had a non-speaking acting part as "Passenger on Bus" in the 1980 TV film Detour to Terror, starring Simpson who executive produced the film.
+Brown had a non-speaking acting part as "Passenger on Bus" in the 1980 TV film Detour to Terror, starring Simpson who was also executive producer on the film.
 During the 1984 Summer Olympics torch relay, Simpson carried the torch on Santa Monica's California Incline road, with Brown running a few steps behind him.
 Simpson was among the many celebrities who attended the premiere of the Michael Jackson short film Captain EO in 1986, which Brown also attended.